mariolukas/FabScanPi-Server/docs/software.md

+***LINK TO THE CALIBRATION SHEET DOWNLOAD

 Note: Please check if your print of the calibration sheet has the correct scale.
 Each black square should have the side length of 10 mm (1 cm).
 If the size is not correct please correct the parameter "pattern square size" in the configuration file.

-You can find all details in the chapter "How to Edit the Config File".
+You can find all details in the chapter "[How to Edit the Config File](#editConfigFile)".

-You can start the calibration procedure by clicking on the gun sight icon in the very upper left corner.
+Start the calibration procedure by clicking on the gun sight icon in the very upper left corner.

 ![main_menu](images/Manual_1.jpg)